qdread/glmm-workshop-dec2022/syllabus.md

 -	Have access to a working version of R and RStudio on a laptop
 -	Install the necessary packages (specific instructions coming soon)
--	*Optional*: bring a dataset you are interested in analyzing.
-If you don’t have one, I will provide you with an example dataset.

 ## Note on general versus generalized models, and Bayesian versus classical statistics